microservices-course/material/rubrics/design.md

 ### Resilience

 A microservice should be resilient to failures.
-Failures fall in different categories, for examples the ones in the following.
+Failures fall in different categories, for example:
 * Service failures: other services in the system fail to provide some functionality our service depends on.
-* Network failures: some endpoints become unreachable, sudden disconnection.
+* Low-level failures: some endpoints become unreachable, application crash, sudden machine reboot, etc.

-* Low-level failures: unexpected machine reboots, crash of an underlying middleware, etc.
+With respect to service failures, an important feature is their detection and correct propagation among the services in the MSA.
+These "high-level" errors are usually application level errors that should be dealt with in the application logic.

+With respect to low-level failures, we are interested in seeing whether the service can go back to its normal execution once it becomes possible for it to operate again (e.g., reboot completes).
+An important decision is therefore about what data should persist throughout low-level failures, e.g., with the assistance of databases or filesystems.

 ## Rubric for the Evaluation of Microservice Design